 Hot off the heels of a recording stint in the grassy knolls of Ireland, Montreal’s Caveboy made a recent stop in Toronto to play at NxNE’s Port Lands.
 Veterans of some of Toronto’s largest music festivals, including Canadian Music Week, the three-piece band, comprised of Michelle Bensimon, Lana Cooney, and Isabelle Banos, have been making dreamy synth-pop tunes for years, including through their earlier incarnation as Diamond Bones.
-Releasing their first EP in 2015, Caveboy continue to explore their own musical boundaries and hope to release brand new self-produced music this fall.
+Releasing their first EP in 2015, Caveboy continues to explore their own musical boundaries and hopes to release brand new self-produced music this fall.

-Quip had an opportunity to catch-up with the band prior to their afternoon set and discuss everything from festivals, to being proud female role models, and their upcoming plans.
+Quip had an opportunity to catch up with the band prior to their afternoon set and discuss everything from festivals to being proud female role models, and their upcoming plans.

 Laura Eley: You guys have played a ton of festivals.
 Is there one that sticks out as a favourite?

 Michelle Bensimon: Hillside was so great.
 Everyone there just wants to have a good time, even volunteers and people who weren’t being paid for their time.

 Lana Cooney: Also, people were just putting in such an effort to make the festival hurt the planet as little as possible, and were so passionate about it.
 Everyone there is just so down for art, all day, every day, they just wanted to soak it in.